Dregu/maxwell/README.md

   - WIP, untested, these things might still change on a whim
   - Loads correctly named and formatted loose files recursively from `MAXWELL/Mods`
   - No error checking
-  - All original maps, assets and textures can be dumped with the [level editor](https://github.com/Redcrafter/Animal-Well-editor)
+  - All original maps, assets and textures can be dumped with MAXWELL or the [level editor](https://github.com/Redcrafter/Animal-Well-editor)
+    - Edited current state of maps can also be dumped with MAXWELL
-    - Edited light params (asset 179) can be dumped with MAXWELL
+    - Edited light params (asset 179) can also be dumped with MAXWELL
   - Supports 3 types of modded files (all files in a mod must be placed in one of these subdirectories)
     - Map mods in `[Mod Name]/Maps/X.map` where `X` is a map index in `0..4`
     - Full asset mods in `[Mod Name]/Assets/Y.whatever` where `Y` is an asset number as dumped by the editor